simonnagel/VRED-VR/readme.md

 ### VRED-VR-createNotes.py - you can create notes in VRED
 You can use this script in VR to create Notes in your Scene.
 Customize the file VRControllerNotes_Notes.osb to change the shape of your Notes.
-You can add as many Notes as you want below the Switch Node "Notes"
+You can add as many Notes as you want.
+Just place them below the Switch Node "Notes".

 Works ootb in Collaboration.
+Just paste the script [ VRED-VR-createNotes.py](https://github.com/simonnagel/VRED-VR/tree/master/ VRED-VR-createNotes.py) in your VRED Script Editor and press run.

 In VR:
 - Go to your VR Menu and choose Notes.